Vermont Yankee Nuclear Power Plant Takes Step Forward in Decommissioning Process

 The defunct Vermont Yankee nuclear plant is one step closer to being dismantled.

-AREVA Nuclear Materials, a Paris-based company specializing in decommissioning nuclear reactors, signed a contract on July 11 with NorthStar Group Services to help decommission the plant.
+AREVA Nuclear Materials, the Washington D.C.-based company specializing in decommissioning nuclear reactors, signed a contract on July 11 with NorthStar Group Services to help decommission the plant.
 NorthStar is a New York-based industrial demolition firm poised to buy and manage the decommissioning and site restoration of the plant.

 The deal, the terms of which have not been made public, calls for ANM to segment, package and transport to offsite disposal the Vermont Yankee reactor pressure vessel and internal reactor components.